plone/training/configuring_customizing.rst

 .. _customizing-label:

-Configuring and Customizing Plone through the web
+Configuring and Customizing Plone "Through The Web"
 =================================================

 ..  warning::